 The Inishturk traditional music festival and the Inishturk Regatta take place in July every year.

-Ferries to Inishturk leave from Roonagh Quay, 28km (17.5 miles) west of Westport.
+Ferries to Inishturk leave from Roonagh Pier, 28km (17.5 miles) west of Westport.

 The rugged island landscape will delight the walker.
-You can ramble around the island at your leisure and explore the many small country lanes that span the Island.
+You can ramble around the island loop walks at your leisure and explore the many small country lanes that span the Island.

 There are two recognised walks on the Island.
 The shorter one, the inner walk is a nice easy saunter, and a longer cliff walk through the commonage is more challenging.